browserengineering/book/book/skipped.md

-The last sixteen chapters have, I hope, given you a solid understanding of all of the major components of a web browser, from the network requests it makes to way it stores your data and keeps it safe.
+The last sixteen chapters have, I hope, given you a solid understanding of all of the major components of a web browser, from the network requests it makes to the way it stores your data safely.
 With such a vast topic I had to leave a few things out.
 Here's my list of the most important things not covered by this book, in no particular order.